ciampo/macro-carousel/README.md

 - some of the more complex selectors using `:host()` are also not supported.
 This mainly impact the hover/focus states on navigation buttons.
 - normally, external styles have the priority over the internal Web Component styles.
 But sometimes, after the polyfill's transformation, some internal selectors end up having a higher specificity then the external ones.
 This is quite an edge case, but keep an eye for it (e.g.: the [custom navigation demo](./demo/custom-navigation.html) uses the `!important` keyword to force some styles).

-For browsers not supporting ES6 classes, the tranpiled ES5 version can be used instead (`x-slider.es5.min.js`), together with the  [`custom-elements-es5-adapter.js`](https://github.com/webcomponents/webcomponentsjs#custom-elements-es5-adapterjs) polyfill.
+For browsers not supporting ES6 classes, the tranpiled ES5 version can be used instead (`macro-carousel.es5.min.js`), together with the  [`custom-elements-es5-adapter.js`](https://github.com/webcomponents/webcomponentsjs#custom-elements-es5-adapterjs) polyfill.
 The [es5 demo](./demo/es5.html) shows how to do that.

 As browser support grows and the polyfills improve, these limitations should become less and less frequent and problematic.

 ### Other known cross-browser limitations

 In order to change the color of the navigation button arrow, this project makes use of the `mask-image` CSS property.
-Unofruntaly, when this CSS feature is not supported, the color defined through `--x-slider-navigation-color-focus` is not going to be applied correctly to the arrow.
+Unofruntaly, when this CSS feature is not supported, the color defined through `--macro-carousel-navigation-color-focus` is not going to be applied correctly to the arrow.

 ## Test